-The James A. Ward, SJ Papers consist of spiritual manuscripts, diaries, teaching materials, and correspondence.
+The James A. Ward, SJ Papers consist of journals, spiritual and other writings, materials related to his teaching career, and correspondence.

 The James A. Ward, SJ Papers are on deposit at Georgetown University and are the property of the USA East Province of the Society of Jesus.
 As stewards of the Archives, the Georgetown University Library’s Booth Family Center for Special Collections is responsible for managing access to the material based on policies set forth by the USA East Province.
 Researchers may view these materials in the Reading Room of the Booth Family Center for Special Collections.
 General policies for using Special Collections can be found here.